itsriffchan/bulong/README.md

-# PH-Whisper: Fine-Tuning Whisper for Philippine Multilingual Speech Recognition
+# Bulong: Fine-Tuning Whisper for Philippine Multilingual Speech Recognition

 ## Overview

-PH-Whisper is an open-source research project that provides a reproducible pipeline for fine-tuning OpenAI's Whisper model on Philippine languages using the **UP-DSP Philippine Languages Database (UP-DSP-PLD)**.
+Bulong is an open-source research project that provides a reproducible pipeline for fine-tuning OpenAI's Whisper model on Philippine languages using the **UP-DSP Philippine Languages Database (UP-DSP-PLD)**.

 The project aims to improve automatic speech recognition (ASR) for underrepresented Philippine languages while providing reusable tools that future researchers and developers can build upon.

-Rather than creating another speech application, PH-Whisper focuses on building foundational infrastructure:
+Rather than creating another speech application, Bulong focuses on building foundational infrastructure:

 * Reproducible data preprocessing
 * Parameter-efficient Whisper fine-tuning (LoRA)